Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Introduction

 where we adopt the notion of $L$-derivative w.r.t. the measure variable (see \cite{cdll2019}), and define

-The equation involves second-order derivatives with respect to the measure, and we prove a more general result when $v$ is also dependent on another state variable $y \in \mathbb{R}^d$; see Theorem~\ref{thm:comp}.
-In filtering problems due to partial observation, one controls the conditional law of state variable to minimize the payoff, and hence in this framework the value function $v$ depends on the current time and distribution of the unobserved variable.
+The equation involves second-order derivatives with respect to the measure, and the Hamiltonian $h$ may be fully nonlinear and degenerate in $\mathcal{H}v$.
+We actually prove a more general result when $v$ is also dependent on another state variable $y \in \mathbb{R}^d$; see Theorem~\ref{thm:comp}.
+In filtering problems due to partial observation, one controls the conditional law of the state variable to minimize the payoff, and hence in this framework the value function $v$ depends on the current time and distribution of the unobserved variable.
 As one application of the comparison principle, we prove that the value function of the stochastic control problem with partial information is the unique viscosity solution of the corresponding Hamilton-Jacobi-Bellman equation; see Theorem~\ref{thm:viscosity_property}.
-The paper provides the first comparison result for a class of second-order PDEs on a Wasserstein space under the standard definition of a viscosity solution which is expected to enjoy stability results.
+The paper provides the first comparison result for a class of second-order PDEs on a Wasserstein space for Lipschitz sub/super solutions with respect to a Fourier Wasserstein distance under the standard definition of a viscosity solution which is expected to enjoy stability results.